 When searching for online proofreading jobs, whether it be freelance or full time, there is a large availability of options.
 There are many companies and apps that allow you to not only market the services you offer, but also allow you to search for jobs you would like to have.

-- Spend some time looking at the marketing others have done, the legitimate ones, not the few crazy ones you may scroll past.
+Spend some time looking at the marketing others have done.
+The legitimate ones, not the few crazy ones you may scroll past.
 Make sure you remain competitive with your pricing for your services.
-It may not look like you will be rolling in the dough, but it is important that you get some experience.
+It may not look like you will be rolling in the dough.
+However, it is important that you get some experience.

-- UpWork – Upwork is great for beginners and is also a great site where the clients can give visible feedback so you can build up your reputation as a freelance proofreader.
+UpWork – Upwork is great for beginners and is also a great site where the clients can give visible feedback.
+The feedback builds up your reputation as a freelance proofreader.
 Again, gander the way other freelancers market themselves and pay attention to their stats as it correlates, it may help you up your game.

 There are so many more companies out there that you can use to get proofreading jobs that would suit you.
 Just remember to always read the fine print.
-The company has to make a profit somehow and it is always important to see if and what they take percentage wise.
+The company has to make a profit somehow.
+Therefore it is always important to see if and what they take percentage wise.

 Now that you have had some time to check out all the different aspects of becoming a proofreading magician, is it something you would like or enjoy doing?

 I know, sometimes it takes a leap of faith to get started and take the plunge.
 But if this is a job you want, I KNOW you can do it!
 I have so much faith in you and I know you will do excellent!

 So what are you waiting for?
 Get out there and start proofreading some papers, essays, journals, books, or whatever suits your fancy!

 Just please, don’t proofread mine!
 I’ve seriously had a crazy long day, errr year!